Frankfurt: Consulates

+As a profoundly international city, Frankfurt hosts 93 diplomatic missions (consulates and consulates-general).
+The Consulate General of the United States in Eckenheim is the largest American consulate in the world.

 Education and research

 Universities and schools

 Frankfurt hosts two universities and several specialist schools.
 The two business schools are Goethe University Frankfurt's Goethe Business School and Frankfurt School of Finance & Management.

 Johann Wolfgang Goethe University

 The oldest and best-known university is the Johann Wolfgang Goethe University, with locations in Bockenheim, Westend, and Riedberg, and the university hospital in Niederrad.
 Goethe Business School is part of the university's House of Finance at Campus Westend.
 The Business School's Full-Time MBA program has over 70% international students.

 Frankfurt University of Applied Sciences

 The Frankfurt University of Applied Sciences was created out of several older organisations in 1971, and offers over 38 study areas, in the arts, sciences, engineering and law.
 Some of the most important research projects: Planet Earth Simulator, FraLine-IT-School-Service, quantitative analysis of methane in human corpses with the help of a mass spectrometer, software engineering (e.g., fraDesk), analysis of qualitative and quantitative gas in human lungs, long-term studies on photovoltaic modules (to name only a few).